NCBI-Hackathons/ContainerInception/use_case_3.1/README.md

+## TODO : Modulularize containers
-### Use case 3.1: Putting them altogether in one container
+### Use case 3: Containerized interaction
-* Create docker container with tools to run the pipelines.
-    * Define modularity layers
-    * Launch/Run via CWLTool/Rabix
+By containerize the tools, we can built their respective environments within the same network and therefore guarantee pipeline interaction.

+The tools can be invoqued in a container invironment via CWL.
+This guantees modularization, and swapping components with out directly affecting the parameters of other components.
+For this to work, the input and output parametrization needs to be defined identically in the replaced modules.

 ### NOTES
 * To unzip file tar -zxvf `filename.zip`